Your puppy has been wormed and immunized as appropriate for its age. The certificate from our veterinarian shows the immunization received.

 - Newfoundlands should not be tied on a rope or chain on regular basis.
 As a very temporary measure or while traveling, this may be necessary: however, on a permanent basis, only a fenced yard or pen should be used to contain your Newf.
 When a Newf is tied up they must be supervised.

 - When your Newfie pup is at home, he should not wear a collar before six months of age except when being trained; serious injury or death could result.
-Regular wearing of many types of collar will wear the fur around the neck and spoil your dog’s appearance; only flat buckle collars or fur saver collars should be used.
+Regular wearing of many types of collar will wear the fur around the neck and spoil your dog's appearance; only flat buckle collars or fur saver collars or snap around training collars should be used.
 Flea collars may result in allergic reactions; if kept in a salted dog pen and groomed regularly, your Newf should not have a flea problem.